About Us

 • Disciples of the Messiah from the nations become fellow citizens of Israel and partakers in the covenants: “At that time you were separate from Messiah, excluded from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 But now in Messiah Yeshua, you who once were far off have been brought near by the blood of the Messiah… So then you are no longer strangers and foreigners, but you are fellow citizens with God’s people and members of God’s household.”
 (Eph.
 2:12-13,19, TLV)

-• The Revelation of John prophesies a body of believers that is faithful in Messiah Yeshua and keeps the Torah commands: “So the dragon became enraged at the woman and went off to make war with the rest of her offspring—those who keep the commandments of God and hold to the testimony of Yeshua.”
-(Rev. 12:17, TLV)
+• The Revelation of John prophesies a body of believers that is faithful in Messiah Yeshua and keeps the Torah commands: “Here is the perseverance of the kedoshim [set-apart ones]—those who keep the commandments of God and the faith of Yeshua.”
+(Rev. 14:12, TLV)

 • The nations are destined to learn the Torah, as the prophets foretold: “Then many nations will go and say: ‘Come, let us go up to the mountain of Adonai, to the House of the God of Jacob!
 Then He will direct us in His ways, and we will walk in His paths.’
 For Torah will go forth from Zion, and the word of Adonai from Jerusalem.”
 (Mic.
 4:2, TLV; see also Isa.
 2:3)